jaspertjaden/course-intro2r_data/README.md

 Students enrolled in the course at the University of Potsdam need to sign-up through the university online platform.

-Source for Mockexam data: ESS Round 9: European Social Survey Round 9 Data (2018).
+Source for Mockexam data:
+- ESS Round 9: European Social Survey Round 9 Data (2018).
 Data file edition 3.0.
 NSD - Norwegian Centre for Research Data, Norway – Data Archive and distributor of ESS data for ESS ERIC. doi:10.21338/NSD-ESS9-2018.
+- Accumulated: European Social Survey Cumulative File, ESS 1-9 (2020).
+Data file edition 1.1.
+NSD - Norwegian Centre for Research Data, Norway - Data Archive and distributor of ESS data for ESS ERIC.